 Bairavee (Baira) Ranjith

-Bairavee (Baira) Ranjith is a Chartered Professional Accountant (CPA, CA) and is currently a Senior Manager, Internal Audit, TD Bank, contributing to the leadership of the Global Finance and Corporate Functions Audit team.
+Bairavee (Baira) Ranjith is a Chartered Professional Accountant (CPA, CA) and is currently a Senior Manager, Internal Audit, TD Bank, contributing to the leadership of the SOX Operations Group.
 Prior to that, Baira worked as both an external and regulatory auditor, with a focus on clientele within the Financial Institutions industry.
 Outside of work, Baira is actively engaged in mentorship and coaching initiatives, and is passionate about causes supporting children’s learning and development.

 Rainbows Canadian Governing Board

 Juno 2000 nominee, has been entertaining children and their families across Canada for more than 10 years as a composer, singer and children’s entertainer.
 His show, ‘Ants in Your pants” is a staple of Treehouse TV and introduces young listeners to a wide spectrum of musical styles.
 Douglas’ composing credits include theme music for several Home and Garden TV shows.
 To honour the 20 th anniversary of Rainbows programming in Canada, Douglas composed and recorded the song, “I Need a Rainbow”.
 His earlier CD, “Rainbows”, is used with preschoolers in the Rainbows program.